optimas-org/optimas/README.md

   </p>
 </div>

-Optimas is a Python library for scalable optimization on massively-parallel supercomputers.
-See the [documentation](https://optimas.readthedocs.io/) for installation instructions, tutorials, and more information.
+Optimas is a Python library designed for highly scalable optimization, from laptops to massively-parallel supercomputers.

+## Key Features

+- **Scalability**: Leveraging the power of [libEnsemble](https://github.com/Libensemble/libensemble), Optimas is designed to scale seamlessly from your laptop to high-performance computing clusters.
+- **User-Friendly**: Optimas simplifies the process of running large parameter scans and optimizations in parallel.
+Specify the number of parallel evaluations and the computing resources to allocate to each of them and Optimas will handle the rest.
+- **Advanced Optimization**: Optimas integrates algorithms from the [Ax](https://github.com/facebook/Ax) library, offering both single- and multi-objective Bayesian optimization.
+This includes advanced techniques such as multi-fidelity and multi-task algorithms.

 ## Installation
-From PyPI
+You can install Optimas from PyPI:
 ```sh
 pip install optimas
 ```
-From GitHub
+Or directly from GitHub:
 ```sh
 pip install git+https://github.com/optimas-org/optimas.git
 ```
-Make sure `mpi4py` is available in your environment prior to installing optimas (see [here](https://optimas.readthedocs.io/en/latest/user_guide/installation_local.html) for more details).
+Make sure `mpi4py` is available in your environment before installing optimas.
+Fore more details, check out the full [installation guide](https://optimas.readthedocs.io/en/latest/user_guide/installation_local.html).
+We have also prepared dedicated installation instructions for some HPC systems such as

-Optimas is regularly used and tested in large distributed HPC systems.
-We have prepared installation instructions for
 [JUWELS (JSC)](https://optimas.readthedocs.io/en/latest/user_guide/installation_juwels.html),
 [Maxwell (DESY)](https://optimas.readthedocs.io/en/latest/user_guide/installation_maxwell.html) and
 [Perlmutter (NERSC)](https://optimas.readthedocs.io/en/latest/user_guide/installation_perlmutter.html).

+## Documentation
+For more information on how to use Optimas, check out the [documentation](https://optimas.readthedocs.io/).
+You'll find installation instructions, a user guide, examples and the API reference.

+## Support
+Need more help?
+Join our [Slack channel](https://optimas-group.slack.com/) or open a [new issue](https://github.com/optimas-org/optimas/issues/new/choose).

 ## Citing optimas
-If your usage of `optimas` leads to a scientific publication, please consider citing the original [paper](https://link.aps.org/doi/10.1103/PhysRevAccelBeams.26.084601):
+If your usage of Optimas leads to a scientific publication, please consider citing the original [paper](https://link.aps.org/doi/10.1103/PhysRevAccelBeams.26.084601):
 ```bibtex
 @article{PhysRevAccelBeams.26.084601,
     title     = {Bayesian optimization of laser-plasma accelerators assisted by reduced physical models},